sohamm20/Leibniz-s-formula-Pi-calculation-/README.md

-# Pie-Calculator
+# Leibniz’s formula for Calculation of Pi

 *Python program for Calculation of Pi
 *This program usages Leibniz’s formula
-*Change The range to adjust Precision
+*Change The "range" to adjust Precision